 - Assign the product to a category.
 As I mentioned earlier, it’s a good idea to use categories for genres.

 - Decide where you want to add the embedded audio player.
 Most people add it to the main product description or short description.
 Alternatively, you can add it to a WYSIWYG custom field.
-Either way, click the Add Media button above the toolbar and upload or select an audio file from the media library.
+Either way, click the Add Media button above the toolbar (or insert a Gutenberg block) and upload or select an audio file from the media library.
 (Alternatively, insert the file from an external URL if you’re hosting your audios elsewhere.)
 Where it says, Embed or Link, pick Embed Media Player.
 Like so:

 - Mark the product as Downloadable, enter its price, and pick the file that the buyer will get access to after completing their purchase.
 (This will most likely be the exact same audio file you’ve embedded above.)